Adult Education Programs

 - CASAS pre and post-test scores are valid for a period of one year.

-- Continuing students who stop out for a period of four (4) months up to one year may retake the CASAS pretest if it is recommended by a program advisor.
+- Continuing students who stop out for a period of four (4) months up to one year must retake the CASAS pretest if it is recommended by a program advisor.
 No retesting fee will be assessed.
 If more than one year has passed, a retesting fee will be assessed.